Highway licensing - shop displays, tables and chairs and advertising boards

 All traders in these areas who want to put things on the public highway need to have written permission (a licence).
-These Licences specify where items can be placed and/or the maximum area that can be taken up.
+These licences specify where items can be placed and the maximum area that can be taken up.

-Licensees have to display a circular sticker (like a Tax Disc) in their door or window to show that they have a licence.
+You have to display a circular sticker (like a Tax Disc) in your door or window to show that you have a licence.
 The discs indicate where things are allowed to be placed.

 Regular visits by the council's Highway Enforcement Officers take place in all these areas to check that traders have a licence and are operating under its conditions.

-Items placed on the public highway outside of the licensing zones do not normally require a formal licence, however the placement and quantity of items should follow the principles of the licensing conditions. i.e. we would not allow tables and chairs to restrict the footway to less than 1.3m.
+Items placed on the public highway outside of the licensing zones do not normally require a formal licence, however the placement and quantity of items should follow the principles of the licensing conditions.
+In other words, we would not allow tables and chairs to restrict the footway to less than 1.3m.

-Because of the topography and history of the City, many public pavements are narrow However, we will not licence items on the public highway if there is less than 1.3m remaining.
+Because of the topography and history of the city, many public pavements are narrow.
+However, we will not license items on the public highway if there is less than 1.3m remaining.
 This measurement should leave a safe clear width of pavement for a wheelchair or double-buggy.

 Please note that the Highway Enforcement Team has no authority over licences for buskers, street traders or pedlars.
 Street traders' licences and other permissions (for stalls not associated with shops, burger vans, charity collections and so on) are dealt with by the Environmental Health and licensing team.
-You can telephone them on 01273 294429 or visit our street trading page for more information.
+You can phone them on 01273 294 429 or visit our street trading page for more information.